Nukesor/webhook-server/README.md

 - A systemd service file

 If you got anything else that might be useful to others, feel free to create a PR.

+## Github Webhook Setup:

+Go to your project's settings tab and select webhooks.
+Create a new one and set these options:

+- Content-Type: Json
+- Secret: Same string as in your config
+- Enable SSL verification: Recommended, if you have any kind of SSL
+- Just the push event (The payload isn't used anyway)

+You can click on the `Recent Deliveries` to redeliver any sent webhook, in case you want to debug your setup.

 ## Building a request